Semi-Structured Research Interviews: Advantages & Disadvantages

 Summary

 Semi-structured research interviews offer a valuable method for qualitative research, providing a balance between structure and flexibility that can yield rich, detailed data.
 However, they also present challenges, including the potential for interviewer bias, the need for skilled interviewers, and the complexity of data analysis.
 Researchers must weigh these advantages and disadvantages when deciding whether semi-structured interviews are the appropriate method for their study.
-With careful planning and execution, semi-structured interviews can provide deep insights that enhance our understanding of complex research topics.
+For advice on creating a semi-structured interview schedule, click here.

 You may also like...